 Besides, swimming smarter is a lot more enjoyable than swimming harder.
 And you need to enjoy yourself to keep swimming for hopefully many years.

-So the purpose of this website is to teach you what I’ve learned over the last few years since I started to swim again.
-Who knows, maybe swimming will become one of your passions too?
+So the purpose of this website is to teach you what I’ve learned since I started to swim again.

 What’s Your Swimming Story?

 Maybe you have something to comment on or an interesting story to share?
 If this is the case, you can do so in the section below.
 Alternatively, you can also send us a private message through our contact page.

 A friend I know from her teenage years when I was her bassoon mentor recommended your website.
 Back then we were both keen swimmers and used to spend a day which started with a swim and some slides down the flumes and then progressed to bassoon duets.

 When taking music lessons, my accompanist used to comment that she could always tell when I had been swimming laps because I had better breath control for playing my bassoon.